 Section 7.1.
 Executive Committee.
 The Executive Committee shall be comprised of the President, the Vice President, the Treasurer, the Secretary, the immediate past President and such other Governors as determined by the Board of Governors.
 The Executive Committee shall have the authority of the Board of Governors to manage the Corporation between meetings of the Board of Governors, except as it may be limited by resolutions of the Board of Governors.
 A quorum is fifty-one percent of the members of the Executive Committee.
 The Executive Committee shall report any action it takes at the next meeting of the Board of Governors or within 30 days, whichever first occurs.

 Section 7.2.
 Standing Committees.
-The standing committees of the Board are (1) Practice Quality; (2) Meetings and Events; (3) Public Information/Outreach; (4) Nominating and Membership; and (5) Annual Conference.
+The standing committees of the Board are (1) Practice Quality; (2) Meetings and Events/Annual Conference; (3) Public Information/Outreach; (4) Nominating and Membership.
 If a committee has Co-Chairs, one of them will be designated as Chair, and the other shall serve as the alternative and may vote as an alternative Chair in the absence of the Co-Chair when the vote is specifically relative to the committee’s function.
 A person who is a committee Co-Chair shall also be a Governor.
 Chairpersons shall seek members for their committees from the membership of the Corporation.

 Section 7.3.
 Other Committees.
 The Board of Governors may designate and appoint from among its members one or more standing committees for such terms and purposes as the Board of Governors seems appropriate.
 Each such committee shall only have such powers as specifically delegated to the committee by the Board, and members of such committees shall be removed with or without cause whenever it is determined by the Board of Governors to be in the best interest of the Corporation.